Frequently Asked Questions

 You'll receive a detailed assessment report by email and in the case of an autism confirmation, you'll also receive a short summary letter.

-Your report will also include tailored recommendations on how best to support your child at home and in school, helping you take the next steps with confidence.
+Your report will also include tailored recommendations on how best to support your child/young person at home and in school, helping you take the next steps with confidence.

 These documents can be shared with schools, health professionals, colleges, employers, or other relevant services as formal evidence of a diagnosis or autism confirmation (where applicable).